adeptex/whispers/README.md

 [![](https://img.shields.io/github/issues-pr/whispers/whispers)](https://github.com/whispers/whispers/pulls)
 [![](https://img.shields.io/pypi/dm/whispers)](https://img.shields.io/pypi/dm/whispers)

-> "My little birds are everywhere, even in the North, they whisper to me the strangest stories." - _Varys_
+> _`My little birds are everywhere, even in the North, they whisper to me the strangest stories.`_ -Varys

 Whispers is a static text analysis tool designed for parsing various common software config formats in search of hardcoded secrets.
 Whispers can run in the CLI or be integrated in a CI/CD pipeline.